digitraceslab/niimpy/docs/User_Stories.md

   data.occurrence("HeartRate", user=niimpy.ALL)
 ```

-She then removes the data with occurence numbers less than 5.
+She then removes the data with occurrence numbers less than 5.

 ... exact commands to filter data by quality thresholds ...